rubytogether/rubytogether.org/app/views/news/2018-08-08-july-2018-monthly-update.html.md

 In July, Ruby Together was supported by 74 different companies, including Sapphire member [Stripe](https://stripe.com).
 In total, we were supported by 79 individual members and 66 friends of Ruby Together.
 Thanks to all of our members for making everything that we do possible!

-The Ruby Together Board of Directors met to finalize and ratify a plan for a new Ruby open source mentorship program called RubyMe—stay tuned for future updates about the program!
+The Ruby Together Board of Directors met, and was able to finalize and ratify a plan for a new Ruby open source mentorship program called RubyMe--stay tuned for an official announcement with more details!

 In community news, Developer Evangelist [PJ Hagerty](https://twitter.com/aspleenic) continued to spread the word about Ruby Together at RubyConf Kenya.
 Our Google Summer of Code (GSoC) students made progress on the `bundle change` feature, and they also worked on a comment that rewrites a Gemfile into a canonical form.
 And [Kerri Miller](https://twitter.com/kerrizor) addressed outstanding issues in the RubyGems and RubyGems.org support queues.

 ## bundler news

+We released Bundler 1.16.3 on July 17.
+The new release includes support for the upcoming Ruby 2.6, and fixes several bugs including symlink handling, temporary file handling, and improving error messages around filesystem access and installation errors.

-Last month, we released Bundler 1.16.3.
-The new release includes improvements such as [FEATURES], and fixes several bugs including [BUGS].
-Since we announced the new RFC process last month, we’ve seen a few request for comments come into the [Bundler RFC repo](https://github.com/bundler/rfcs/pulls).
+Since we announced the new RFC process last month, we’ve seen new comments and new proposals in the [Bundler RFC repo](https://github.com/bundler/rfcs/pulls).
+Keep the comments and suggestions coming!
+If you're interested in ideas for the future of Bundler, definitely take a look.

 In other exciting news, we added a new contributor to the core team.
-Welcome [Deivid Rodriguez](https://github.com/deivid-rodriguez) to Bundler! :tada:
+Welcome [David Rodríguez](https://github.com/deivid-rodriguez) to Bundler! :tada: Probably best known for his work on the `byebug` debugger gem, David was the driver behind updating gem templates to check in lockfiles, as well as work around ensuring that Bundler 2 will work on existing applications when it is released.

 This month, Bundler gained 63 new commits, contributed by 8 authors.
 There were 1,442 additions and 72 deletions across 33 files.

 ## rubygems.org news

 In July, we updated 15 dependencies in RubyGems.org, and we released the alpha version of [two-factor authentication](https://github.com/rubygems/rubygems.org/pull/1729) for logging into the website.
 If you’d like to try it now, enable it by running `document.cookie='mfa_feature=true;path=/'` in your browser console.
-We’re working on an implementation of the same for the CLI and you should see more updates on it in the coming month.
+We’re working on adding support for multiple factors to the CLI as well, and you should see more updates on it next month.

+We also fixed a few small bugs around the dashboard and atom feeds for users who are logged out.

 This month, RubyGems.org gained 38 commits from 4 authors, making 1,124 additions and 183 deletions across 84 files.

 ## rubygems news

-[NEED SPECIFIC THINGS TO CALL OUT HERE]
+RubyGems saw better symlink handling, some improved warning messages, and better testing on windows.
+We also made the flags for the `pristine` and `cleanup` commands more consistent with the existing `install` command, and did some code cleanup.
+Finally, we imported some fixes from ruby-core to make sure RubyGems continues to work when OpenSSL is not available in Ruby.

 This month, RubyGems gained 70 new commits, contributed by 9 authors.
 There were 429 additions and 186 deletions across 41 files.